Napier sightseeing, including Art Deco and Te Mata Peak

 Deposit and Full Payment Options: CHEQUE – Payable please to Pacific Trailways Ltd. INTERNET BANKING – Pacific Trailways Ltd. BNZ Account number 02-0400-0116109-001.
 CREDIT CARD - Visa and Mastercard only.

 Cancellation Charges and Refunds for client cancellation: All cancellation charges apply ‘per person’.
-For cancellation 90 days or more prior to tour start date, loss of deposit applies.
-For cancellation: 89 – 61 days prior to tour start date: cancellation fee is 40% of the tour price 60 – 00 days prior to tour start date: cancellation fee is 100% of the tour price.
+For cancellation 30 days or more prior to tour start date, a full refund applies, less $50 administration fee.
+For cancellation: 29 – 21 days prior to tour start date: cancellation fee is 50% of the tour price.
+For cancellation: 20 – 00 days prior to tour start date: cancellation fee is 100% of the tour price.
 No refund can be made once the tour is underway and there are no refunds for unused tour components.

 Travel Insurance.
-Comprehensive travel insurance is strongly recommended from time of booking.
+Comprehensive ‘loss of deposit’ travel insurance is strongly recommended from time of booking.
 Cancellation fees will not be waived in any circumstances where travel insurance may have covered you.

 Cancellation by Pacific Trailways: 1.
 Tour Operation.
 If the tour cannot operate due to insufficient numbers, Pacific Trailways reserves the right to offer an alternative departure, or a full refund.
 2. Aircraft Operation (prior to tour departure).
 If the featured DC3 aircraft is rendered unable to operate before the tour starts, Pacific Trailways will make every effort to arrange a similar aircraft.
 If another aircraft cannot be chartered, Pacific Trailways will refund all monies paid.
 In the cancellation circumstances above (1. & 2.), a full refund of tour price paid will be the full extent of our responsibility to you the client.
 Any additional costs you may incur as a result of cancellation by Pacific Trailways will be your responsibility and we expect you to seek remedy via travel insurance cover.